MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 For a stride value of k, and dimension index j, the output array will be resized and populated in such a way that only every k-th element (along the j-th dimension) from the original array will remain.
-Template class supporting both in-place and out-of-place operations.
+This is a template class supporting both in-place and out-of-place operations.

 MHO_AbsoluteValue